 - feeling like you need something to do with your hands

-The best way to deal with withdrawal triggers is to distract yourself from the cravings.
+The best way to deal with these triggers is to distract yourself from the cravings.

 Begin by throwing away your cigarettes and anything related to smoking, like ashtrays.
 As soon as you feel the urge to smoke, find something to do or someone to talk to.

-If your withdrawal is triggering cravings that are overwhelming and you feel you need extra help, speak to your doctor about your options.
+If your withdrawal is triggering cravings that are overwhelming and you need extra help, speak with a doctor about other options.

 There’s no single method to quit smoking that’s right for everyone.
-Some people prefer to deal with acute withdrawal symptoms for a shorter period by stopping cold turkey.
-Others may prefer to quit gradually and deal with milder symptoms for a longer period.
+Some people prefer to deal with acute withdrawal symptoms for a shorter period by stopping cold turkey, while others may prefer to quit gradually.

 - counseling or therapy